 So be honest with yourself: Does your current situation lend itself to career growth opportunities?

-Like the woman in my story, you may need to hatch a plan to maneuver into a business division or company that’s in a growth phase—even if it means leaving your current position.
+Like the woman in my story, you may need to hatch a plan to maneuver into a business division or company that’s in a growth phase—

 2. Enlist Mentors Who Have Inside Access to Opportunities